dbarjum/honduras_electricity/eda.md

 ## Energy Losses

 Another worrisome piece of data is the trend found in transmission and distribution losses in the grid.
-As seen in Figure 13, electricity losses in Honduras during the past six year have been 32.14 %, on average.
+Electricity losses in Honduras during the past six year have been 32.14 %, on average.
 This is far above the 8 percent world average electricity losses, and still above the 15% Latin American and Caribbean average .
 This loss includes both technical and non-technical losses .
 The variation of distribution losses can be due to meter tampering, improper metering, and illegal connections .
 Even though EEH (the private distributor) was hired to lower energy losses in the system, there average and the variation in losses remains high.
 The peak observed in May of 2018 is due to the assumption that energy was returned to residential sector.

 *Transmission and distribution losses in Honduras*
 ![PNG](images/energy_loss.png "electricity losses")

 ## Energy Consumption

-Figure 14 represents a boxplot diagram of energy consumption for by sector.
+The following graph represents a boxplot diagram of energy consumption for by sector.
 The four main consumers are the residential, commercial, and high consumers.
 Thus, any policy interventions in these sectors would have significant financial impacts.
 It is important to note that the within sector variation observed in this graph is explained by variation coming from the different regions.

 *Distribution of energy consumed by sector*
 ![PNG](images/Sold_energy_sectorial_boxplot.png "energy consumption by sector")

-Figure 15 presents the trends in average electricity demand by each sector.
+The figure below presents the trends in average electricity demand by each sector.
 Most trends are increasing, especially among the main four consumers (residential, commercial and industrial sector.)
 As a result, any further investigation toward energy loss improvement would have the largest impact if started in these sectors.
-Additionally, taking into the fewer number of subscribers in commercial sector when compared to the large number of residential subscribers (Figure 20), it would be more administratively feasible to consider initial interventions in the commercial sector.
+Additionally, taking into the fewer number of subscribers in commercial sector when compared to the large number of residential subscribers, it would be more administratively feasible to consider initial interventions in the commercial sector.

 *Trend of Average electricity energy demand by sector*
 ![PNG](images/sectoral_demand_trend_1.png "average electricity consumption by sector)

 The data seen so far raises the question of: what is the trend in payment per subscriber for the different sectors and regions?
-The findings to this question for the commercial, industrial and high consumer sectors are presented in Figure 16.
+The findings to this question for the commercial, industrial and high consumer sectors are presented below.
 There are some noteworthy patterns among some sectors and regions.
 As highlighted with the red rectangles in the figures, there are some period during 2012-2016 in which the commercial sector payment per subscribers has been decreasing while their energy consumption was increasing.
 There is similar behavior in other large electricity consumers such as in the industrial sector and high consumers.
 Possible explanations of these trends are subsidies or non-technical losses.

 *Trends of “Total Energy Consumption” vs “Income per Subscriber” by sector*
 ![PNG](images/reg_trend.png "regional demand trends")

 Another informative comparison of payment per subscriber behavior with their consumption pattern by region.
-Figure 17 represents the result of this comparison.
+The result of this comparison are shown in the figure below.
 As highlighted with a red square, there is a similar pattern of decreasing payment per subscriber while increasing consumption in the center south and north west regions.

 *Regional comparison between the trends of income (payment) per subscriber versus energy consumption*
 ![PNG](images/subscriber_trend.png "subscriber trends")